SCRN-VRC/YOLOv4-Tiny-in-UnityCG-HLSL/README.md

 2. Drop the prefab onto your avatar

 ## Code
+### Important Shader Properties
+**yolov4tiny.shader**
+1. Frame Delay - How much time each layer waits to update.
+Default value is 3, the lower it is the more GPU intensive it is.

+**nms.shader**
+1. Confidence Threshold - The cut off point for which the bounding boxes will be culled.
+Default value is 3.
+Lowering this value will increase the boxes but also increase the error rate.

 ### Reading the Output
 The basic setup is: **yolov4tiny.shader** -> **nms.shader** -> **output.shader**.
 To read the bounding boxes information, we loop through the output of **nms.shader**